geosoft1/tools/wiki/Home.md

 Due to maintenance procedure those sites may be inaccessible.
 You must try later.
 Also check your internet connection and restrictions.

-        bzip2: (stdin) is not a bzip2 file.
-        tar: Child returned status 2
-        tar: Error is not recoverable: exiting now

-If you check the wrong archive you will see this

-        We're sorry -- the Sourceforge site is currently in Disaster Recovery mode.
-Please check back later.

-Also try later, github mentenance :(

         Permission denied (publickey).

 You enter a wrong password.
 Reinstall and check the password.

 ### Qt

-Note that are older sistems where Qt4 may conflict.
-Just remove Qt from LiteIDE if wont start.
+Note that are sistems where Qt may conflict.
+Just remove Qt from LiteIDE if wont start or use `-q`.

         rm liteide/lib/liteide/libQt*.*